rarsan/MedQuery/README.md

 This project serves as a comprehensive blueprint that touches on all three pillars of the [BigQuery AI Hackathon](https://www.kaggle.com/competitions/bigquery-ai-hackathon/overview/):

-1.  **The Multimodal Pioneer 🖼️**: We begin by treating entire PDF pages as images, creating a structured interface over unstructured files in Cloud Storage (similar to **Object Tables**).
+1.  **The Multimodal Pioneer 🖼️**: We begin by treating entire PDF pages as images, creating a structured interface over unstructured files in Cloud Storage using **Multimodal BigFrames** and **BlobAccessor** functions.
 This allows us to work with visual data natively within the BigQuery ecosystem.

 2.  **The Semantic Detective 🕵️‍♀️**: Using BigFrames, we generate powerful vector representations of each page with a `MultimodalEmbeddingGenerator` (which leverages **`ML.GENERATE_EMBEDDING`**).
 To ensure high-performance retrieval, we then build a **`VECTOR_INDEX`** and use **`vector_search`** to find the most semantically and visually relevant pages for a user's query.